Hot Like Wow: Background

-Got Your Number was featured in the thirteenth episode of the first season of the television series Gossip Girl, entitled "The Thin Line Between Chuck and Nate", originally aired in the US on 9 January 2008 via The CW and in the UK on 19 June 2008 via ITV2.
+"Got Your Number" was featured in the thirteenth episode of the first season of the television series Gossip Girl, entitled "The Thin Line Between Chuck and Nate", originally aired in the US on 9 January 2008 via The CW and in the UK on 19 June 2008 via ITV2.
 It was also included on the season's soundtrack, OMFGG – Original Music Featured on Gossip Girl No. 1.
 The song was also featured in the first episode of Japanese drama series Sunao ni Narenakute.
 "Hot Male" and "Bounce" were featured in an episode of Ugly Betty.

 A music video for the track "N.A.D.I.A.
 O.H." was released on the video-sharing website YouTube.
 The song "Hot Like Wow" was used in a jazz-pop routine choreographed by Brian Friedman on the fifth season of the American dance reality show So You Think You Can Dance on 17 June 2009.
-Although the album's final single was released in 2008, Oh released a fifth and final single, Rip It Up, on 29 February 2012 via iTunes.
+Although the album's final single was released in 2008, Oh released a fifth and final single, "Rip It Up", on 29 February 2012 via iTunes.

 Singles

-My Egyptian Lover was released 22 January 2007 as the first single.
-It peaked within the top 50 and is still her highest-charting single.
-Something for the Weekend followed over a year later released 8 March 2008 in an EP with Hot Like Wow.
-Third single, N.A.D.I.A.
-O.H was released later that month to positive reception from her fans, it was however a buzz track and was never official released aside from being purchasable from the album.
-Got Your Number, served as the first original single, exclusive to the album and was scheduled to be released in the summer of 2008 yet plans fell through where 'Oh proceeded to record her second studio album.
-Through iTunes fifth single, Rip It Up, was released 29 February 2012 along with an instrumental track.
+"My Egyptian Lover" was released 22 January 2007 as the first single.
+It peaked within the top 50 of the UK Singles chart and is still her highest-charting single.
+"Something for the Weekend" followed over a year later released 8 March 2008 in an EP with "Hot Like Wow".
+The third single, "N.A.D.I.A.
+O.H." was released later that month to positive reception from her fans, it was however a buzz track and was never officially released aside from being purchasable from the album.
+"Got Your Number", served as the first original single, exclusive to the album and was scheduled to be released in the summer of 2008 yet plans fell through where Oh proceeded to record her second studio album.
+Through iTunes, the fifth single, "Rip It Up", was released 29 February 2012 along with an instrumental track.